dchowitz/slire/README.md

 Note that the signature may change in the future to include parameters for limits and sort order, and a streaming version is also being considered.

+### findBySpec

+`findBySpec<S extends Specification<T>>(spec: S): Promise<T[]>`

+`findBySpec<S extends Specification<T>, P extends Projection<T>>(spec: S, projection: P): Promise<Projected<T, P>[]>`

+Queries entities using a specification object that encapsulates filter criteria and business rules.
+The repository automatically applies scope filtering and soft delete exclusion just like `find`.
+Specifications provide composable, reusable query logic that can be combined using `combineSpecs`.
+When using the projection variant, only the specified fields are returned and the result is properly typed.
+See [Query Abstraction Patterns](#query-abstraction-patterns) for detailed examples and patterns.

 ### count

 `count(filter: Partial<T>): Promise<number>`

 Returns the number of entities that match the provided filter criteria.
 Like `find`, the repository automatically applies scope filtering in addition to the user-provided filter, and soft-deleted entities are automatically excluded from the count if soft delete is enabled.
+Returns 0 if no matching entities are found.

+### countBySpec

+`countBySpec<S extends Specification<T>>(spec: S): Promise<number>`

+Returns the number of entities that match the provided specification.
+Like `count`, the repository automatically applies scope filtering and soft delete exclusion.
+This method works with the same specification objects used by `findBySpec`, enabling consistent query logic across find and count operations.
 Returns 0 if no matching entities are found.

 ## MongoDB Implementation